County of Toulouse: Independence

 Various factions were competing for the throne of France, but since all central authority had disappeared, the position of King of France had become an almost empty title.
-After Raoul's death, another faction succeeded in establishing an English bred Carolingian prince to the throne, Louis IV from Overseas (Louis IV d'Outremer).
-Raymond III Pons was from the opposite faction and so when he died in 950 Louis IV awarded the title of Duke of Aquitaine to Count William III Towhead of Poitiers (Guillaume III Tête d'Étoupe) who was an ally of Louis IV.
+After Raoul's death, another faction succeeded in establishing an English bred Carolingian prince to the throne, Louis IV.
+Raymond III Pons was from the opposite faction and so when he died in 950 Louis IV awarded the title of Duke of Aquitaine to Count William III Towhead of Poitiers who was an ally of Louis IV.
 From then on the title of Duke of Aquitaine would be used in the family of the counts of Poitiers, whose power base of Poitou was in the northwestern part of the former Aquitaine.
 The counts of Toulouse would soon forget any dreams about Aquitaine.
-Eventually, on the death of the Carolingian king of France Louis V in 987, the Robertian faction succeeded in having its chief, Hugh Capet (Hugues Capet) elected to the French throne.
+Eventually, on the death of the Carolingian king of France Louis V in 987, the Robertian faction succeeded in having its chief, Hugh Capet elected to the French throne.
 This time, the Carolingian dynasty effectively ended.
 Hugh Capet was the founder the Capetian dynasty, which would rule in France for the next eight centuries.
 However, from this point forward, the history of France is irrelevant to Toulouse, at least until the 13th century.